AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-using-the-integration.md

 >[!NOTE]
 >
->The Adobe Campaign for Dynamics 365 app in AppSource will need to be installed in your Dynamics 365 instance in order to view these events.
+>The "Adobe Campaign for Dynamics 365" app in AppSource will need to be installed in your Dynamics 365 instance in order to view these events.
+[This article](d365-acs-configure-d365.md#install-appsource-app) explains more about configuring Dynamics 365 and installing this app.

 Below you can see a snapshot of the Contact screen for “Dynamics User”.
 In the Timeline view, you you’ll notice that Dynamics User was sent an email associated with Campaign Name “2019LoyaltyCamp” and Delivery Name “DM190”.
 Dynamics User opened the email and also clicked a URL in the email; both of these actions created events which also show below.
 If you look to the right corner, you’ll see the Relationship Assistant (RA) card; currently, it contains a task to follow up on the clicked URL.